Silver Shampoo: How It Works

-Dealing with a brassy hair colour?
+Brassy tones creeping in uninvited?
 Silver shampoo could be your saving grace.

 There’s no difference between the two, as they both interchangeably refer to the same thing.
-Purple is the actual colour of the shampoo, and because it’s designed to restore hair tones and add some shine – giving off a silver-ish reflection – the term silver is also used.
+Purple is the actual colour of the shampoo, and because it’s designed to restore hair tones and add some shine, giving off a silver-ish reflection, the term silver is also used.

-Rinse your hair with warm water first to allow its shafts to open and generously apply the shampoo to your tresses, then let it sit for 5 minutes.
+Start by rinsing your hair with warm water first to allow its shafts to open and generously apply the shampoo to your tresses and let it sit for 5 minutes.
 Follow up with a cool rinse to close the hair shafts and seal in the product.